TaitoUnited/taito-cli/README.md

     * Install autocompletion for your shell: [support/README.md](https://github.com/TaitoUnited/taito-cli/tree/master/support#shell-support).
     * Install taito-cli plugin for your editor: [Atom](https://github.com/keskiju/atom-taito-cli), [Visual Studio Code](https://github.com/keskiju/vscode-taito-cli)

-### Windows

-> Running taito-cli requires [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about).
-This will probably change in the future.
+## Installation for Windows Subsystem for Linux

 > Docker cannot use the Linux file system effectively.
 Therefore all your software projects and taito-cli settings should be located on the Windows file system.